Frequently asked questions

 while enrolled for classes at Saint Martin’s University unless they:

-- Have reached junior status (60 or more hours of approved
+- Have reached junior status (60 semester or 90 quarter credit

 - Are twenty-one years of age or older on or before the last